About Lowndes County

 Criminal Records

-Criminal records in Lowndes County encompass felony, misdemeanor, traffic offenses, and the sex offender registry.
-The Lowndes County Sheriff's Office and local police departments maintain these records.
-For a comprehensive background check, residents can contact the Georgia Bureau of Investigation, which provides statewide criminal history information.
+Criminal records in Lowndes County cover felony, misdemeanor, traffic offenses, and the sex offender registry.
+For a full background check, residents can contact the Georgia Bureau of Investigation, which provides statewide criminal history information.
 The GBI's online portal allows users to access records for a fee, offering details on arrests, convictions, and active warrants.

-• Lowndes County also participates in the state's sex offender registry, providing public access to information about registered offenders in the area.
+• Lowndes County also participates in the state's sex offender registry, providing public access to information about registered offenders in Lowndes County.

 Arrest Records